terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/terraform-registry/standard/README.md

 # Standard example for Power infrastructure for regulated industries

-This example illustrates how to use the `power-infrastructure` module in the IBM catalog.
+This example illustrates how to use the `power-infrastructure` module.
 It provisions the following infrastructure:

 - A PowerVS workspace instance with the following network topology:
     - Creates two private networks: a management network and a backup network